Skip to main content

 • Lack of an Easy English summary sheet;

-For some Best Practice Tips for Digital Access, you can download the CFA Australia’s digital postcards, also available in plain-text format.
+For some Best Practice Tips for Digital Access, you can download the CFA Australia’s digital postcards available in plain-text format.
 The WCAG standard endeavours to address these issues by providing a comprehensive list of guidelines and testable success criteria.